dglazier/Clas12Tool/README.md

 # Clas12Tool

-Data Analysis Tools for HIPO data format.
+Data Analysis Tools for hipo4 data format.

-Seperate code is provided for hipo3 and hipo4 format.
-The corresponding directories, libraries and binaries have an additional 3 or 4 to distinguish.
-Users are responsible for using the correct format for their hipo files.

 Examples are given for running in interactive ROOT sessions and ROOT-Jupyter notebooks.

-## Clas12BanksX -> Clas12Root
+## Clas12Banks -> Clas12Root

 NEW We now use an external hipo4 repository.
-This must be pointed at with the variable HIPO.
-The files from hipo/hipo4 will be copied here.
+This must be pointed at with the variable HIPO when installing.
+The files from hipo/hipo4 will be copied here to Hipo4.

 The Hipo c++ reader library can be used independent of specific banks and ROOT, but depends on Hipo.